rafaelbds04/esp-rtc-timer/README.md

 2. Send to origin branch: `git push origin esp-rtc-timer / <name_of_your_branch>`.
 3. Submit Pull Request!

-And not less important add a [GitHub Star](https://github.com/rafaelbds04/esp-rtc-timer) to the project. :D
+And not less important add a [GitHub Star](https://github.com/rafaelbds04/esp-rtc-timer) to this project! :D

 # License
 MIT